-- For the 2021-22 school year, KIPP Texas strongly encourages all students to wear a face mask or cloth face covering while riding the bus.
-Students are required to sit in accordance with any seating plan so as to provide the required social distancing.
+- When mask mandate orders (temporary or extended) are not in place, we strongly encourage all students to wear a face mask while riding the bus.
+When face coverings are worn, they must be appropriate for the school environment and comply with the dress code.
+Masks are to cover the nose and mouth.
+KIPP Texas will monitor local and state orders and will communicate necessary information to families.
+If the mask policy changes, this will be communicated to families via social media and posted to the KIPP Texas website.
+For the 2021-22 school year, KIPP Texas strongly encourages all students to wear a face mask or cloth face covering while riding the bus.
+Students are required to sit in accordance with any seating plan so as to provide any required social distancing.
 This is a safety requirement with no exceptions allowed.
-If these protocols are not followed parents/guardians will be called and expected to address the issue with their child. - Be at your bus stop at least 10 minutes before the scheduled arrival time for the bus - Primary students must be accompanied by an adult at the bus stop in the AM - Do not engage in inappropriate or disruptive behavior at your bus stop - Do not rush the bus upon its arrival at the stop - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM - Use appropriate language and be courteous to your bus driver and other passengers - Do not eat or drink while on the bus - Throwing objects out of a window or littering on the bus is prohibited - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination - Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route - Keep your hands, feet, and head inside the bus at all times
+If these protocols are not followed parents/guardians will be called and expected to address the issue with their child. - Be at your bus stop at least 10 minutes before the scheduled arrival time for the bus - Primary students must be accompanied by an adult at the bus stop in the AM - Do not engage in inappropriate or disruptive behavior at your bus stop - Do not rush the bus upon its arrival at the stop - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM - Use appropriate language and be courteous to your bus driver and other passengers - Do not eat or drink while on the bus - Throwing objects out of a window or littering on the bus is prohibited - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination

-- Respect property.
+- · Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route - Keep your hands, feet, and head inside the bus at all times - Respect property.
 You and your parent or guardian will be responsible for any damage, including vandalism and seat punctures or rips - Inappropriate gestures or comments to motorists or others outside of the school bus are not allowed - Ride only your assigned bus to your assigned stop unless you have written permission from both your parent or guardian and KIPP to do otherwise - Follow safety protocols established for bus riders that might include social distance restrictions depending on health concerns affecting your area.
 All safety protocols will be posted to the KIPP Texas website.